And the people who keep this house running smoothly

 Helen Elletson – Senior Curator of The Emery Walker Trust.

 Helen Elletson has been the Senior Curator of Emery Walker’s House for the last ten years.
-She is also Curator of the William Morris Society’s collection at Kelmscott House, another riverside property situated just ten minute’s walk away from Emery Walker’s House.
+She is also Curator of Research and Development at the William Morris Society, another riverside property situated just ten minute’s walk away from Emery Walker’s House.
 Helen wrote A History of Kelmscott House in 2009 and Highlights from the William Morris Society’s Collection in 2015, as well as publishing articles in magazines and books on the collections of both houses.
-Helen was recently project lead of Arts and Crafts Hammersmith, a partnership between the Emery Walker Trust and the William Morris Society celebrating the Arts and Craft Movement in West London.
+Helen was project lead of Arts and Crafts Hammersmith, a partnership between the Emery Walker Trust and the William Morris Society celebrating the Arts and Craft Movement in West London in 2017.

-Mallory Horrill – House Manager of The Emery Walker Trust.
+Mallory Horrill – Senior Curator of The Emery Walker Trust.

-Mallory has been involved in cultural institutions since 2011, in the areas of operations, front of house, visitor interpretation and marketing.
-She is Canadian born and moved to London in 2015, following her graduate work in History and Museum Studies.
+Mallory Horrill has worked in the heritage sector since 2011, and joined the team at Emery Walker’s House in 2019.
+She is also Curator of Collections and Exhibitions at the William Morris Society.
+Mallory is Canadian born and moved to London in 2015, following her graduate work in History and Museum Studies.
 Mallory has a great passion for historic spaces, their preservation and presentation to the public.
+Outside her working hours, Mallory is studying for a PhD at University College London, Institute of the Americas.

 Kate McMahon OBE – Secretary to The Emery Walker Trust.